Thanks to online banking and the proliferation of international money transfer companies, it’s easier than ever to receive money in New Zealand.

 Here are a few pros and cons to consider when receiving money through an international transfer service.

 - Better exchange rates.
 Since specialist transfer companies deal in currency in bulk, they can offer their customers much better exchange rates.
-This means that if your sender is transferring exotic currency to be converted to NZ dollars, you’ll get a better deal on the amount received.
+This means that if your sender is transferring foreign currency to be converted to NZ dollars, you’ll get a better deal on the amount received.

 - Instant delivery.
-Companies like Western Union and MoneyGram offers recipients the option to collect money at one of their pick-up points.
+Companies like Western Union and MoneyGram offer recipients the option to collect money at one of their pick-up points.
 The network of locations is extensive, so check the website to see which is closest to you.

 - Unreliable services.
 Be sure that the service your sender uses is reputable and accredited by the proper authorities.
 Be wary of little-known companies offering deals that seem too good to be true.